Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2026-04-22-Compliant_Vacuum.md

 ## A Preprint Research

 This framework remains in preprint status and has not undergone formal peer review.
-All findings, correlations, fits, and interpretations should be considered exploratory.
+All findings, correlations, fits, and interpretations should be considered provisional and exploratory.

-The &lt;a href="https://justpeers.com/ " target="_blank" rel="noopener noreferrer"&gt; Full Results and Computational Code&lt;/a&gt; are provided for independent verification.
+The <a href="https://justpeers.com/" target="_blank" rel="noopener noreferrer"> Full Results and Computational Code</a> are provided for independent verification.

 Critiques and attempts to reproduce/refute are welcome.